rmcdaniel/CS-6381/3/README.md

 --output - the generated file name desired for the recorded end-to-end messages

---relay - if this flag is present then publishers relay everything through the broker otherwise the publishers talk directly to the subscribers

 --delay - the delay in seconds that publishers wait between sending data, can be fraction of a second or whole seconds e.g. 0.5 for half a second

 --topics - the number of topics that subscribers and publishers will use